 - research relating to improving the effectiveness and efficiency of health services and social care delivery for older people;

 - research relating to improving technology and the built environment, to meet the needs of an ageing population;

 - public health research;

-- pilot and proof-of-concept studies that can provide sufficient evidence for larger studies which can attract support from major funding bodies;
+- pilot and proof-of-concept studies that can provide sufficient evidence for larger studies which can attract support from other funding bodies;

 As an applicant, you will be expected to:

-- set out your Pathway to Impact, providing a clear demonstration of what the research is expected to achieve within a reasonable time frame, in terms of patient benefit/improving the health and well-being of older people;
+- provide a clear demonstration of what the research is expected to achieve in terms of contribution to the field and/or patient benefit/improving the health and well-being of older people;

 - show how your project will support the development of research careers to increase and sustain capacity in the Trust’s priority areas of interest.